 A destination of MSRB (/DEST02) in the Transaction Processing Narrative field (:70E::TPRO//) is required in order for a trade to be sent to RTRS at the MSRB for reporting purposes.
-Related system generated events will also be forwarded by RTTM to the MSRB (based on this indicator and trade market of execution).
+Related system generated events will also be forwarded by RTTM to the MSRB (based on this indicator and the trade market of execution).

-- All Inter-Dealer Trade records sent for matching-only (not for reporting) should be marked with NSCCTRRS in the header and with /DEST01 (RTTM) in the :70E::TPRO// field.25 - All Inter-Dealer Trade records submitted for both matching and reporting should be marked with NSCCTRRS in the header and with /DEST01/DEST02 (RTTM and MSRB) in the :70E::TPRO// field. - All inter-dealer trade records submitted for reporting-only should reflect NSCCREGO in the MT515 header and with /DEST02 (MSRB) in the :70E::TPRO// field.
+- All inter-dealer trade records sent for matching-only (not for reporting) should be marked with NSCCTRRS in the header and with /DEST01 (RTTM) in the :70E::TPRO// field.15 - All inter-dealer trade records submitted for both matching and reporting should be marked with NSCCTRRS in the header and with /DEST01/DEST02 (RTTM and MSRB) in the :70E::TPRO// field. - All inter-dealer trade records submitted for reporting-only should be marked with NSCCREGO in the MT515 header and with /DEST02 (MSRB) in the :70E::TPRO// field.
 Inter-dealer records submitted for "reporting-only" are those that affect trades that are not stored in the RTTM database, that affect only the regulatory data listed above, and do not affect any match data.
 Customer trades and IDROs are also submitted for reporting-only.